You're Just Not That Into Him (Part 2) - You Married Him Anyway

 You married him but you're not in love with him.

-Awhile back I wrote about 3 typical paths that dating relationships take (two healthy and one unhealthy) when one partner is more "in love" or devoted than the other.
+A while back, I wrote about three typical paths that dating relationships take (two healthy and one unhealthy) when one partner is more "in love" or devoted than the other.
 Read You're Just Not That Into Him (Part 1) to get the full story.
-A reader's comments about a 4th path moved me to write about what happens when one partner is less in love - and gets married anyway.
+A reader's comments about a fourth path moved me to write about what happens when one partner is less in love - and gets married anyway.